 Age UK Manchester Counselling Service is for residents of Manchester aged 60 years and over and their carers.
-Currently, the service is only available over the telephone, virtually and in our centres across the City of Manchester.
+Currently, the service is available over the telephone, virtually and in our centres across the City of Manchester.

 Home visits (subject to risk assessment) are offered to housebound clients at times and locations suitable to client needs.
 This is particularly important for older clients with transport and mobility problems as many clients are age 80 years and over.

 Counsellors approved by Age UK Manchester are available to help older people and carers of older people to explore and understand problems such as anxiety/stress, depression, bereavement, loneliness, self-esteem, trauma/abuse and ill health.